-The Big Data Literacy initiative led by members of the Northeast Big Data Innovation Hub is actively identifying knowledge and resource gaps, with a goal to help lifelong learners of all ages become data literate, throughout the Northeast and beyond.
+The Data Science for All initiative led by members of the Northeast Big Data Innovation Hub is actively identifying knowledge and resource gaps, with a goal to help lifelong learners of all ages become data literate, throughout the Northeast and beyond.

 Planning for Privacy and Security in Big Data (Privacy & Security Planning Project)

 This planning project is bringing together stakeholder communities to:

 - Understand how privacy currently limits data sharing.